 By the end of 2018, 2,152 asylum seekers and refugees had been admitted to Ireland and 1,832 people have been resettled in communities across Ireland constituting 85% of the people that have arrived under Relocation or Resettlement.

 To date, 41 unaccompanied minors under the Calais Special Project have been welcomed to Ireland and there has been a pledge to accept up to 36 unaccompanied minors from Greece this year "in a gesture of solidarity".
 Ireland has also offered to take five unaccompanied minors from Malta as part of the most recent solidarity effort for migrants disembarked in Malta.
 It is expected that the process of relocation and resettlement continue at least through to the end of 2019.

-Irish Protection Office (IPO) – Statistics for 2018
+IPO - International Protection Office – Statistics for 2018